 "When I looked into it and I found out there were grants available I started to think I can afford to do this.”

-Disclaimer: These figures apply to the current year and may be subject to increases in subsequent years of your course.
+Disclaimer: All government figures apply to the 2019/20 academic year and may be subject to increases in subsequent years of your course.

 2Please note: our course fees are subject to changes in government information and we reserve the right to update our fees accordingly.